 Whether electromobility, autonomous driving or smart traffic apps – future mobility calls for innovative technologies.
-Even if it’s not immediately apparent – products from Merck offer the automotive industry entirely new possibilities and can help to make future mobility more sustainable, efficient and smarter.
+Even if it’s not immediately apparent – products from EMD Performance Materials offer the automotive industry entirely new possibilities and can help to make future mobility more sustainable, efficient and smarter.
 Read about it here yourself!

 Just recently, automakers presented their latest models and findings at the International Motor Show (IAA) in Frankfurt, Germany.
 The direction was clear: the car of the future is going to be electric and digital.
 With the automotive industry in the midst of one of the greatest transformations in its history, this year’s IAA attracted a lot of attention.

 Above all climate change and digitalization have fundamentally altered our expectations of mobility.
 Future mobility – and above all car driving – must not only be practical and efficient, but also sustainable and smart.
 New types of drive such as the electric motor, autonomous vehicles, car sharing, and new mobility services are in the process of fundamentally changing the way we will get from A to B in the future.

 To manage the change and meet the new demands for sustainability, connectivity and design, the automotive industry relies on innovative technologies.
 And EMD Performance Materials provides these as well.
 Something that not everyone may know is that our portfolio includes numerous innovative solutions that modern cars would be inconceivable without – whether materials for microchip production, OLED materials or liquid crystals.